Skip to main content

 A new, conference-wide conversation

 This year, TXHES will also facilitate a conference-wide conversation focused on improving the application and admissions cycle—the first time such a dialogue has been formally convened at TAAHP.
-In the spirit of continuous improvement, TXHES will host a Town Hall–style session designed to bring together medical and health professions schools, advisors, and application partners to openly discuss what’s working well, where processes can be more efficient, and how the overall experience can be improved for everyone involved.
+In the spirit of continuous improvement, TXHES will host a Friday morning Town Hall–style session on Friday morning designed to bring together medical and health professions schools, advisors, and application partners to openly discuss what’s working well, where processes can be more efficient, and how the overall experience can be improved for everyone involved.

 Focusing on outcomes that matter